bmaretheprize/blockchain-poc/readme.md

 # Cryptocurrency

-### Cryptocurrency vs Cryptocurrency Token
+## Cryptocurrency vs Cryptocurrency Token
+Cryptocurrencies are native to their own blockchain and have their own independent value (e.g., Bitcoin on the Bitcoin blockchain, Ether on Ethereum).
+Cryptocurrency tokens are built on top of another blockchain using its technology, like ERC-20 tokens on Ethereum, and often serve specific functions within that ecosystem.

-### Proof of Work
+## Proof of Work (PoW)
-A decentralized consensus mechanism that requires members to expend effort solving an encrypted hexadecimal number.
-Sometimes also called "mining" in reference to receiving a reward for work being done.
-Proof of work allows for peer-topeer transaction processing w/o needing a trusted third party.
+Proof of Work (PoW) is a decentralized consensus mechanism that requires members, known as miners, to expend computational power to solve complex cryptographic puzzles.
+The main aspects include:

-- A bitcoin is technically a token
+- **Bitcoin as a Token:** Bitcoin is technically a token on its native Bitcoin blockchain.
-- Blockchains are just distributed ledgers that record all bitcoin transactions.
-Each block holds n number of transactions.
-Some of the information stored in a block are...
-    - transaction amounts, wallet addresses, timestamps etc.
+- **Blockchain Technology:** Blockchains are distributed ledgers that record all transactions.
+Each block contains transaction data such as amounts, wallet addresses, and timestamps.
-- All of this block data is encrypted into a "block header" which is just a hexidecimal number created via blockchain's hashing function
-- The hash from each block is used by the next block to ensure the ledger cannot be altered
-- #### Hashes....
-    - When a block is closed, the hash must be verified before a new block can be opened.
-    - This is where proof of work comes in.
-- #### Nonces
-    - A hash including a series of numbers is called the nonce "number used once".
-When a miner begins mining, it generates a hash from publicly available informationm using a nonce equal to zero.
-- #### Solving the hash...
-    - If the hash is lower than the current network target, the miner successfully solved the hash.
-    - The network target is a mathemathical result of a formula converted to a hexidecimal number that dictates the mining difficulty
-    - If the hash is greater than the target, the mining program adds a value of 1 to the nonce & generates the hash again.
-    - The entire network of miners tries to solve the hash this way.
-On Bitcoin blockchain, the miner that solves the hash is given the retard for the work being done.
-- #### Takeaways (Mainly for comparison to PoS)
-    - Validation is done by a network of miners
-    - Bitcoin paid as a reward for transaction fees
-    - Competitive nature uses A LOT of energy and computational power
+- **Block Header:** The block header includes several pieces of information (version, previous block hash, Merkle root, timestamp, difficulty target, nonce) that are hashed to produce a digest meeting the network's difficulty criteria.
+- **Nonce:** A value adjusted by miners to change the block header hash in an attempt to meet the network difficulty target.
+- **Hash Chain:** Ensures the integrity of the blockchain by linking each block's hash with its predecessor.
+- **Mining and Rewards:** Miners adjust the nonce to solve cryptographic puzzles; the first to meet the target hash rate is rewarded with cryptocurrency, such as Bitcoin.
+- **Environmental Impact:** The PoW model is criticized for its significant energy consumption due to the computational power required.
+- **Security Model:** Security relies on the computational difficulty of reversing the chain, which would require immense computational resources.

-### Mining
+## Mining
+Also known as "block creators," miners engage in the computational process of creating new blocks and are rewarded for their efforts upon successfully solving cryptographic puzzles.

-### Proof of Stake
+## Proof of Stake (PoS)
-- This was popularized by Etherum
+Proof of Stake is an alternative consensus mechanism that reduces computational demand by requiring validators to hold and sometimes lock up a certain amount of tokens as a stake:

+- **Validators:** Are chosen based on the quantity of tokens staked.
+For example, running a full validator node on Ethereum requires staking at least 32 ETH.
+- **Staking Pools:** Allow those with fewer tokens to participate in staking by pooling resources.
+- **Validation Process:** Validators verify transactions and form a consensus to validate and close blocks, often using mechanisms like sharding.
+- **Security and Consensus:** Includes economic stakes and potential penalties (slashing) for dishonest behavior, enhancing network security.
+- **Minting/Forging:** Creating new blocks is known as minting or forging, where validators are rewarded with transaction fees.

-### Proof of History
+## Proof of History
-- Popularized by Solana
+Introduced by Solana, Proof of History is a consensus mechanism that uses timestamps to record the sequence of events, facilitating faster validation processes without compromising network security.

 # Bitcoin

+## What is Bitcoin?
+Bitcoin is a decentralized digital currency that operates without the need for a central authority.
+The currency uses a peer-to-peer network to verify transactions which are recorded in a public ledger called a blockchain.

+- **Decentralized Network:** Operates over a global network of computers and does not require a central authority or intermediary.
+- **Security and Transparency:** Every transaction is publicly recorded, ensuring transparency while maintaining user anonymity through cryptographic techniques.
+- **Blockchain Dynamics:** Composed of blocks that contain groups of transactions linked together in a chronological chain.

-### What is Bitcoin
+## What is Blockchain (For Bitcoin)
-Peer to peer currency via blockchain.

-- Think of it as a bunch of decentralized databases, where each database is shares a synchronized instance of the ledger.
-- The ledger is basically just a list of all the transactions that happened across the blockchain
+Blockchain is the underlying technology of Bitcoin, acting as a decentralized ledger:

-- The block is essentially a group of transactions.
-Think a linked list, where each node represents a group of transactions (a block).
+- **Block Components:** Each block acts like a node in a linked list, containing a header and a list of transactions.
-- The chain is the entirety of the linked list essentially.
-- Each new block is linked to the previous block
-- Each user (or wallet) has a public key for receiving money and a private key for spending money
-- Each transaction has a hash / cryptographic representation of the previous transaction and the new owners public key.
-The hash is then signed with the previous owner's private key

-### What is Blockchain (For Bitcoin)
-Blockchain is just a distributed ledger, where data is chained together via cryptographic technique(s)
-- A block on the blockchain can be thought of as a cell in a spread sheet or a node in a linked list.
-The chain contains a block header, transaction counter, and the transactions recorded in the block.
-The block header consists of the following...
-- Software version
-- Previous block hash
-- Merkle root - a single has that contains all the hashed info from previous transactions
-- Timestamp
-- Difficultyy target
-- Nonce
+- **Immutable Ledger:** The blockchain's integrity is maintained through cryptographic hashes linking each block to its predecessor, making it tamper-resistant.
+- **Block Header:** Contains critical data including the previous block's hash, aiding in security and continuity.

 # Solana
-Is a decentralized smart contracts block chain for decentralizing compute.

-### What is Solana
+## What is Solana?
-Solana is
+Solana is a high-performance blockchain supporting decentralized applications and smart contracts.
+It utilizes a unique hybrid consensus model combining Proof of Stake with Proof of History to enhance speed and efficiency.

+- **Smart Contracts and Decentralization:** Focuses on improving scalability and transaction speeds through innovative consensus mechanisms.
+- **Proof of History:** Integrates timestamps into transaction data, streamlining the validation process and allowing for greater throughput.